By: Maralee McKee, Manners Mentor

 2. Where are you from originally?
 People are almost always happy to talk about their hometown.
 Don’t mention that they sound like they have an accent — Southern, Boston, Minnesota, British — because it draws attention to a difference the two of you have.
 Differences are fine in already-developed friendships, but not in first meetings.
 Remember, we’re looking for things in common.
 Now, you can talk about anyone you know that’s also from the same place or nearby.
 “My sister-in-law is also from a suburb of Chicago!” or “You’re from a small town?
 Me too!”

-CAUTION: Some people ask instead, “What brought you to our city?”
+Grace Note: Some people ask instead, “What brought you to our city?”
 The downside of this question is that sometimes the answer isn’t a pleasant one.
 They could have moved due to divorce, a death in the family, to take care of a seriously ill relative, a job loss, or such.
-If they’ve moved to your current town for a reason they want to share, nine times out of ten they’ll bring it up in conversation: “…then we moved to Atlanta in 2011 when Devon took her current job at the home office of Coca-Cola.”
+If they’ve moved to your current town for a reason they want to share, nine times out of ten they’ll bring it up in conversation: “…then we moved to Atlanta in 2016 when Devon took her current job.”

 4. Do you have any special holiday traditions?
 This is better than asking about their holiday plans, because while one person might be flying off to Barbados the day after Christmas for a week-long vacation, the other person might be right back to work the next day.
 However, almost everyone has something they do each holiday season.
 It might be baking cookies, reading stories each night by the Christmas tree, driving through local neighborhoods to enjoy the Christmas lights, building a gingerbread house, hosting a New Year’s Eve get-together, or volunteering to help those less fortunate.
 It’s in talking about our traditions that you’re more likely to touch on a “Me too” moment.

-5. What’s your best Christmas memory ever?
+5. What’s your best Christmas memory?
 Asking the question like this allows people to include something that may have happened just last year.
-And this way, even if they had a difficult childhood, or their twenties were spent in poverty, or they’ve suffered loss at Christmas, or anything else, they can focus on at least one Christmas that stands out as a good memory.
+And this way, even if they had a difficult childhood, or their twenties were spent in poverty, or they’ve suffered loss at Christmas, or anything else, they can focus on what stands out as a favorite memory.

 Maybe it was giving to someone in need.
 Maybe it was a gift given by a grandparent.
 Maybe it was something they did as a family when they were young before their parents divorced.
 And when you get people to recall good memories, they transfer that good feeling onto their impression of you!